Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Saddle-Port.md

 Eventually, a raid will occur on the village as described in [[The Vanishings in the North-West]].
 They will target [[Vivian Lovejoy]] because she is a librarian.
 # Related Missions:
 1. [[Mission, Welcome to Mist]]: this is the location where the adventure begins.
+2. Sail for the Big Fish: this is the mission given to [[Deion Deus]] by Clement and Yvon to embark with them and sail to catch a great monster on the high seas, probably a couple giant squids.